DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 Capacity: 244 passengers

-Notes: The neo program was created to improve the efficiency of the A320, enabling it to reduce its fuel consumption by 15%.
+Notes: the neo program was created to improve the efficiency of the A320, reducing fuel consumption by 15%.

 Price: 117 million euros